3 min read

 Updated on 6/10/24

-The 80/20 or Pareto principle is a long-standing business strategy that a lot of companies are applying right now to increase profit margin.
-It boils down to a simple statement which can be adapted to your business model: Companies should focus on the 20% of inputs that create the majority (80%) of their outputs.
+The 80/20 rule or Pareto principle, is a long-standing business strategy that a lot of companies are applying right now to increase profit margin.
+It boils down to a simple statement that can be adapted to your business model: 20% of your efforts (or customers) are driving 80% of your profits.

 80/20 Segmentation Types